sheilar32/vagrant-ss/README.markdown

 NOTES:

-With the default installaiton of PE 3.7.1, the installer automatically creates the directory /etc/puppetlabs/puppet/environments/production. <strong><font color="red"> As a result, when r10k attempts to deploy to your instance, it fails because this directory already exists.
+With the default installaiton of PE 3.7.1, the installer automatically creates the directory /etc/puppetlabs/puppet/environments/production. <strong>As a result, when r10k attempts to deploy to your instance, it fails because this directory already exists.
 This is an artifact of the underlying Git operation that cannot clone to a pre-existing directory.
 This is a known r10k issue, and is slated for the next release.
-Until then, I am renaming this directory and deploying into that location.</font></strong>
+Until then, I am renaming this directory and deploying into that location.</strong>

 TODO:
 - Windows testing